ljdursi/computecanadian/discussion-paper/03_prologue.md

 that this was going to work.
 There had been a lot of experimental data, sure, but it was mainly about working with large numbers of small datasets.
 Dealing with this much higher resolution data might be an issue.
-When she tested the python scripts on her desktop, they crashed almost immediately.
+When she tested the Python scripts on her desktop, they crashed almost immediately.

 She contacted Walter, describing her algorithm, the distributed data sets and the problem.
-He said that he’d look into the issue further and pointed her to to some upcoming online python parallel programming courses.
+He said that he’d look into the issue further and pointed her to to some upcoming online Python parallel programming courses.

 A couple of days later she was contacted by Carolyn Malone, who